 As the Bay Area’s experimental music scene becomes more diverse, many of its artists are making work that speaks to a wide variety of intersectional identities and issues, as you’ll see in our round-up below.

 At Mills College, where Basu completed her MFA, she focused her studies on the forgotten histories of people of color in experimental music through the ages.
 She regularly teaches a workshop called Decolonizing Sound as a way to challenge the dominant narratives in music.
-She’s currently organizing a punk festival for black and brown musicians, The Universe Is Lit, that is slated to take place in August.
+She’s also organized a punk festival for black and brown musicians, The Universe Is Lit, that took place in August 2018.

-Tia Cabral calls her music project Spellling because of the magic she creates with her loop pedal and voice.
-Her debut project, Pantheon of Me, which she released in January of this year, is rife with brooding guitars, shadowy whispers, and layers of vocal loops that turn her lyrics into emotional swells of abstract sound.
+Tia Cabral calls her music project Spellling because of the magic she creates with her loop pedal and her voice.
+Her debut project, Pantheon of Me, which she released in January of 2017, is full of brooding guitars, shadowy whispers, and layers of vocal loops that turn her lyrics into emotional swells of abstract sound.

-Cabral, who also plays guitar and keyboard on the album, explained that she first started making music because of her fascination with the texture of the human voice.
-Much of her work is inspired by hymns and chants — instances when language becomes abstracted, making it more about its physical properties and less about its content.
-With Pantheon of Me, Cabral explores the ways different aspects of our personalities come together to make up a single self.
+Cabral, who also plays guitar and keyboard on the album, explained that she started making music because of her fascination with the texture of the human voice.
+Much of her work is inspired by hymns and chants — instances when language becomes abstract, making it more about its physical properties and less about its content.
+With Pantheon of Me, Cabral explores the ways different aspects of our personality come together to make up a single self.

 Jade Ariana and Angel Castellon’s performances as Earthbound are experiments in intimacy.
-Often, the two musicians — who are both also performance and visual artists — dance with one another while wrapped in swathes of fabric, enveloping themselves and their audience in an embrace.
+Often, the two musicians—who are both also performance and visual artists—dance with one another while wrapped in swaths of fabric, enveloping themselves and their audience in a kind of embrace.
 Their performances are poetic and ritualistic, and it’s not uncommon for them to set up an altar to the Yoruba river goddess Oshun on stage.

 Earthbound’s self-released debut tape, The Flood, which came out in the fall of 2016, combines pitch-shifted vocals, loose-cannon percussion, stream-of-consciousness keyboard and synth playing, and hypnotic repetition.
-The title of the project speaks to the different environmental crises that have recently been in the news, such as the ongoing battle against the Dakota Access Pipeline.
-This and other controversies such as the Flint, Michigan water crisis illustrate how, often, the most marginalized members in our society bear the burden of dealing with environmental disasters.
-Earthbound’s work reminds us that the state of the earth and the conditions of its inhabitants are inextricably linked.
+The title of the project speaks to recent environmental crises, like the battle against the Dakota Access Pipeline.
+This and other controversies, such as the Flint, Michigan water crisis illustrate how often the most marginalized members in society bear the burden of dealing with environmental disasters.
+Earthbound’s work reminds us that the state of the earth and the well-being of its inhabitants are inextricably linked.

 The Kohinoor is a diamond that was discovered in India in the 13th century.
-It changed hands from its original owners, the Kakatiya dynasty, several times before coming into the possession of the Queen of England in 1849.
+It changed hands from its original owners, the Kakatiya dynasty, several times before ending up in the possession of the Queen of England in 1849.
 To this day, it’s one of the Crown Jewels of the United Kingdom.
-Though several Southeast Asian countries have attempted to reclaim it, its obscure origins — and the fact that these nations have different borders than they did in the 13th century — has made it impossible to restore the jewel to its rightful owners.
+Though several Southeast Asian countries have attempted to reclaim it, its obscure origins—and the fact that these nations have different borders than they did in the 13th century—have made it impossible to restore the jewel to its rightful owners.

 The story of the Kohinoor resonated with Josephine Shetty, who playfully named her music project Kohinoorgasm as an allusion to her origins as a mixed-race person of Indian and Irish-American descent.
-Children of immigrants often feel like they belong neither here nor there — not unlike the storied diamond.
+Children of immigrants often feel like they belong neither here nor there—not unlike the diamond.

-Kohinoorgasm’s debut album, Titalee, which came out last month, is a collection of minimalist bedroom pop tracks that layer Shetty’s soft, wispy vocals over sparse beats.
+Kohinoorgasm’s debut album, Titalee is a collection of minimalist bedroom pop tracks that layer Shetty’s soft, wispy vocals over sparse beats.
 She sings in Hindi and English about self-love, freedom, and body autonomy.

-Collander is the moniker of Alli Yates, a singer making experimental pop that centers her struggles with chronic illness and disability.
-The artist describes herself as a “a sick, queer bed-mongering babyghoul” and her 2016 sophomore album, grim bitch/sick shit, is as vulnerable as it is tongue-in-cheek.
+Collander is the moniker of Alli Yates, a singer making experimental pop that centers on her struggles with chronic illness and disability.
+The artist describes herself as, “a sick, queer bed-mongering babyghoul,” and her 2016 sophomore album, grim bitch/sick shit, is as vulnerable as it is tongue-in-cheek.
 Over stripped-down beats that evoke disco and synth pop, Collander candidly sings about the intricacies of navigating relationships, emotional labor, trauma, and, sometimes, simply feeling like shit.

 The singer is a member of Sins Invalid, a performance collective for artists with disabilities, and is a prominent disability rights activist within Oakland’s underground scene.
 She’s been known to book shows that strive to be inclusive and accessible to all, regardless of physical ability.